LuisFilipeCouto/Project_LSD/README.md

 # Project_LSD

 ### About the project
-A system designed to replicate the functioning of a coffee vending machine on a FPGA board.
+A system designed to replicate the functioning of a coffee vending machine on FPGAs (DE2-115 kit).
 It consists of three phases, each one implementing all the functionalities of the previous phases while also adding new ones.

 The [final phase](Fase_III) makes up for the [main system](Fase_III/Maquina_Fase_III.vhd) and it consists of 10 components: